Posts By: Aaron Chen

 Reciprocity refers to a norm in social psychology that a person feels obligated to respond positively to another positive action taken towards them.

-When I was working as a door knocker salesman doing fundraising for different charities in Sydney.
-We used to try to get people to sign contracts to donate monthly to charities.
-When we changed to collect donations after giving away Coles petrol vouchers, the sales became so easy.
+When I was working as a door knocker salesman doing fundraising for different charities in Sydney about 11 years ago.
+We used to persuade donors to sign a form to donate to charities on a monthly basis, but when we tried asking for donations from donors who will receive Coles petrol vouchers, the sales became so easy.

 Why is that?
 The reason is obvious.
-People signed the contract in exchange for some benefits such as feeling good helping people as well as some tax benefits which are all intangible.
+Signing a contract for monthly donation only makes people feeling good about helping people.
+Also, the tax benefits are all intangible.

-But after people receive the voucher, they feel obligated to donate money to that charity.
+But for the who people receive the voucher which is a tangible item, they feel more obligated to donate money to that charity.

-Also, it is a tangible item that can exchange products in Coles petrol station.
-They were sort of buying some gift voucher, but also helping lots of people that the charity is helping.
+Also, they can use the voucher to exchange products in Coles petrol station.
+They were sort of buying some gift voucher(s), but also helping lots of people that the charity is helping.

 This is where and when reciprocity came into play.